 By now, you would probably have a clear idea of the customer’s needs and interests.
 Moving further, you have to think decisively and creatively to come up with a strategy where you can protect their interests.
 Finding a solution like this can be quite difficult, especially in a call center.
 The following questions might be of help:

-• What strategy have other advisors followed to resolve similar situations?
+- What strategy have other advisors followed to resolve similar situations?

-• What can we learn from our competitors who have dealt with situations like this?
+- What can we learn from our competitors who have dealt with situations like this?

-• Can the management offer a better solution on how to handle angry customers in a call center?
+- Can the management offer a better solution for handling angry customers in a call center?

-In a nutshell, here are few quick tips on how to handle difficult customers in call centers –
+In a nutshell, here are a few quick tips on how to handle difficult customers in call centers –

-• Listen to your customers carefully
+- Listen to your customers carefully.

-• Use phrases like ‘I’m so sorry that you feel this way’, ‘ What I’ll do right now is…’, ‘As a solution..’ etc. And mean it when you say them.
+- Use phrases like ‘I’m so sorry that you feel this way’, ‘ What I’ll do right now is…’, ‘As a solution…’ etc. And mean it when you say them.

-• Know when and how to apologize.
+- Know when and how to apologize.

 However, keep in mind that you are running a business and do not overcompensate the customer.
 Make sure that you arrive at a fair and justifiable solution that can be agreed upon by both parties.